Nice (in) France : Regional Identities

 Credit Hours: 3

-This five-week program aims to help participants develop an understanding of French identities through the comparison of the various regions of France, with an understanding of the centrality of gastronomy across the centuries.
+This six-week program aims to help participants develop an understanding of French identities through the comparison of the various regions of France, with an understanding of the centrality of gastronomy across the centuries.

-The program will be followed by a 10-day trip to Nice during the Spring break of 2014.
-Intensive grammar courses will be taught at the EF's school, and professor Cuillé will organize cultural activities related to regional differences (history of Nice, the market, relationship with Italy, and current topics).
+The program will be followed by a 10-day trip to Nice during the Spring break of 2015.
+Intensive grammar courses will be taught at the EF's school, and professor Dominique Macaire will organize cultural activities related to regional differences (history of Nice, the market, relationship with Italy, and current topics).
 The course is open to all, regardless of major or training.
+There is a prerequisite of FREN 1090.

 The contact established with the city and during the stay in French families will provide case studies for the students who will present a final project after their return to St. Louis.